 So, where do you start?

-Reading our guide to image SEO will help you to dive deep into the tactics that you should be using to optimize your site's images, but in short, you need to be considering:
+Reading our guide to image SEO will help you to dive deep into the SEO techniques that you should be using to optimize your site's images, but in short, you need to be considering:

 - Alt tags

 - Resizing images to the needed dimensions

 - Reducing file sizes

 While going back and optimizing existing images might take some time, create a process so that when you're adding and uploading new images to your site, these boxes are ticked from the start.

 Just as backlinks can help your website rank higher on Google, the wrong type of links can also harm your rankings.

 If we look at Google's Link Schemes guide, we can see their stance on links deemed to be unnatural or toxic: